-This course will offer a unique approach to adopting and maintaining a healthy lifestyle.
+Students will apply knowledge of rules, team and individual roles, officiating techniques, games history and strategy to lifelong physical activities.
+In addition, the course will offer a unique approach to adopting and maintaining a healthy lifestyle.
 Students will engage in a variety of activities designed to increase awareness of stress management, character education, nutrition planning, and current fitness and health-related trends.
-This is an active class where students will be required to change for the majority of class meetings.